xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 local coordinate space.
 7. Find the intersection of the ray with the triangle in local space.
-8. Find the barycentric coordinates of the local-space intersection, then use those to interpolate within the triangle to find the normal vector and UV coordinates at that position.
+8. Find the barycentric coordinates of the local-space intersection, then use those to interpolate within the triangle to Find the normal vector and UV coordinates at that position.
 9. Return a hit result containing the picked entity, the triangle, and the ray-triangle intersection info (see code example above).

 For step (4) we lazy-compute extra vertex position and color arrays for the entity geometry, so that we can render each